MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_keywordspotter_assign_reset.md

 ### -param EventId

-A pointer to a GUID that represents the EventId for the TBD.
+A pointer to a GUID that represents the EventId.

 ## -returns